Adoption Cost in Nova Scotia: What Families Actually Pay

 DCS covers the cost of PRIDE training and the home study assessment.
 Families typically pay nothing for those two phases.
 The one real expense is legal fees for the final Supreme Court application, which generally runs $1,000 to $3,000 depending on the complexity of the filing and the lawyer you hire.
 For a straightforward, uncontested public adoption, many families land at the lower end of that range.

 The catch is not financial — it is time.
-Wait times for PRIDE training and matching can extend to two or three years, and the children available in the public stream are often older, part of sibling groups, or have complex needs that may require ongoing support.
+The overall public pathway is commonly described as two to four years, with reports of two to three years just to reach the PRIDE training stage.
+The children available in the public stream are often older, part of sibling groups, or have complex needs that may require ongoing support.

 Private adoption in Nova Scotia does not work the way it does in provinces with large private agencies.
 There are very few licensed private adoption agencies here.
 Instead, the system relies on approved private practitioners — licensed social workers authorized by DCS to conduct home studies and assessments for families pursuing voluntary placements.